 How would you describe your creative process for creating content for the website and our social media accounts?

-When I’m not sticking to a seasonal theme, I often get inspired by the items as I photograph them.
-I’ll have a few bags lined up that happen to make a great color palette and I’ll run with it or I see a bag and think about what kind of person would carry it and then try to add accessories or clothes to match that imagined personality.
+Most often, I am sticking to a seasonal or sale theme, but occasionally I imagine the kind of person that would use each item and try to add accessories or clothes to match that imagined personality.
 The audience that we cater to is as diverse as our inventory so I try to keep our social media feeds fresh and ever-changing.

 Outside of your work, what are some of your favorite places/things to shoot?